BNP to seek initial bids for Egyptian retail arm sale - sources

 NBAD, the largest UAE lender by market value, would be keen to buy the Egyptian operations of French banks, its Chief Executive Michael Tomalin said in July.

-BNP, which has sped up asset sales and slashed jobs in the wake of the eurozone crisis, is also taking advantage of a snag in the sale of the Egyptian arm of Greece's fourth-largest lender Piraeus Bank, a second banking source said.
+BNP, which has sped up asset sales and slashed jobs in the wake of the euro zone crisis, is also taking advantage of a snag in the sale of the Egyptian arm of Greece's fourth-largest lender Piraeus Bank (BOPr.AT), a second banking source said.

 "Now that the Piraeus process is stalled, BNP is moving in with a formal sale plan for its Egyptian retail business.
 The big question will be whether it attracts enough serious buyers given the prevailing situation in Egypt," the source said.